 How Big Is the Dam At Fontana Lake?

 The Fontana Dam is the tallest dam in the eastern half of the US.
 The dam was built back in the 1940s and is 480 feet tall!
 There is a visitor center at the dam where you can learn all about the making of the dam and the creation of Fontana Lake.

 Fontana Lake is popular for swimming, boating, kayaking, canoeing, paddle boarding, and fishing.
 There are two overlook areas with parking for some of the best views of the mountains or you can hike on several of the trails in the area, including the Appalachian Trail.

 Most of the land surrounding the park is owned by the National Park Service or the US Forest Service, with the exception of the Fontana Village Resort, which has a hotel, marina, restaurants, and a campground.

-None of the trophy fished pulled from Fontana have been big enough to break a state record.
-There was an enormous muskie caught back in September of 2017, however it was too skinny to break the record.
+None of the trophy fishes pulled from Fontana have been big enough to break a state record.
+There was an enormous muskie caught back in September of 2017, however, it was too skinny to break the record.
 Fishing records are based on weight and this one was not quite as heavy as the current record of 41 pounds 8 ounces.